 For faculty, administrators, and support staff

 Requests by a faculty member for leave for religious accommodation may be granted under this Policy if the faculty member has made arrangements for any missed classes and the granting of the leave will not result in undue hardship for the College or its students.
 Faculty that miss scheduled class time due to a religious observance must make appropriate alternate arrangements for that missed time to minimize impact on the students’ learning and inform the department chair of those arrangements.

 For Administrators and Support Staff, the use of vacation leave is governed by the Employee Handbook.
 Vacation days requested for the express purpose of religious observance will not be unreasonably denied by the staff member’s supervisor if the staff member has accrued vacation leave and the granting of leave or vacation time will not result in undue hardship for the Department or the College.
 If the staff member has no accrued vacation leave available, the College will review any request for time off for religious observance consistent with the requirements of federal and state law.

 Any attempt to retaliate against an individual who files a religious accommodation request or otherwise utilizes this Policy is strictly prohibited.

-The College wishes to draw attention to the following observances which are time sensitive in nature.
-Please review the Religious and Spiritual Life calendar for additional information.
+The College wishes to draw attention to observances which are time sensitive in nature.
+The Office of Religious and Spiritual Life maintains a calendar of religious observances.